 Homes, cars, boats, cabins.
-These are a few of our possessions we take special care of as winter approaches, to protect them against the elements and harsh weather, and avoid possible damage or breakdowns.
+We take special care of these possessions as winter approaches to protect them against the coming harsh weather and avoid possible damage or breakdowns.

-Winter Concern: Skin Challenges
+Concern #1: Skin Challenges

 Dry, red, flaky, itchy skin is uncomfortable and likely to be more problematic this time of the year.

 What’s more, skin issues may increase the risk of infection.
 How?
 Skin acts like a barrier and is our first line of defense against viruses and infection.
 When this barrier is inflamed or cracked, germs and illness-causing bacteria have an easier time entering the body.
 Cracked thumbnails anyone?!

 - having a personal history of atopic dermatitis like eczema, or psoriasis